chatswithjc/godisgood/content/en/docs/book/lost-or-lonely.md

 ## Power of Grace

-Grace in the Bible is the undeserved gift of eternal life, (John 3: 16, 17-The Message) God grants to a human being who accepts his sinful condition, and accepts Jesus as His Redeemer.
+Grace in the Bible is the undeserved gift of eternal life, (John 3: 16, 17) God grants to a human being who accepts his sinful condition, and accepts Jesus as His Redeemer.

 Ephesians 2:7-10 is one of the most liberating messages of the Bible.
 It dismantles RELIGION totally!
 I call it the "RELIGION DEMOLITION" message directly from the heart of God. (\[My notes\]